 1) Be Calm and Listen attentively

-This will help you tackle the customer properly and you need to do this before you apologize to a customer.
+This will help you tackle the customer properly and you need to do this before you sincerely apologize.
 It will make a customer mad if you do not know about the facts and are just saying sorry for the sake of it because it will look as if you do not mean it.

-When you allow the customer to speak about this it slowly diffuses his anger by your calm approach and he is then ready to hear your apology.
-This is the right time for one so mean it, and ask for forgiveness.
+When you allow the customer to speak about this it slowly diffuses his anger through your calm approach and he is then ready to hear your apology.
+This is the right time for one to mean it, and ask for forgiveness.